 Before the luxury of fridges and freezers, eating pancakes was also a way of using up eggs and butter before Lent.

 But really, who needs suspicions or ancient traditions as an excuse to enjoy a delicious crêpe?
 Bon appétit.

 Quand il pleut pour la Chandeleur, il pleut pendant quarante jours.

 If it rains at Candlemas, it will continue to rain for 40 days.

 Quand la Chandeleur est claire, l’hiver est par derriere; Chandeleur couverte, quarante jours de perte!

 If February is clear, winter is behind us.
 If the Chandeleur is overcast, winter will last another forty days.

 How to Celebrate

-Here are some fun things you can do to celebrate Fête de la Chandeleur with your friends and family.
+Get into the spirit of the event.
+Try some of these fun things to celebrate Fête de la Chandeleur with your friends and family.

 - Enjoy the crêpes with sugar, jam, chocolate, or Nutella.